Motiva-AI/stepwise/README.md

   (stepwise/start-execution!! :adder $))
 ```

+Note that data will only be offloaded to S3 if the payload is actually large in
+size, i.e. ~200kb.

-Stepwise workers will automatically load these offloaded data from S3 for you.
+On the receiving end, Stepwise workers will automatically load these offloaded
+data from S3 for you.
 So that your activity worker can remain unchanged.

 ```clojure
 (stepwise/start-workers! {:activity/add (fn [{:keys [x y]}] (+ x y)) })